Workplace Pressure Is a Signal

 (Free 30-minute exploratory conversation)

-Every collaboration starts with a short, low-threshold orientation call.
+Every collaboration begins with a short orientation call.

-• where stress is most visible in your organization
+• where pressure is most visible in your organization

 • how it is currently experienced across roles or teams